 The number of springs in the mattress (the spring count)

 A mattress may appear to have lots of springs but may have proportionately fewer.
 Consider the size of the mattress and the spring count the description stipulates.
-Some suppliers have decided to make things clearer by featuring the exact number of springs by the name of the mattress.
-Keep in mind the stats for a king size bed and it will be easier to understand.
-If you’re not sure, consult the beds company.
+Some suppliers have decided to clarify things by featuring the exact number of springs by the mattress’s name.
+Remember the stats for a king-size bed, it will be easier to understand.
+If you’re not sure, consult the bed’s company.

 The number of springs you need

-One other thing to consider is the gauge (the thickness of the steel), which determines how much support the mattress can offer.
-The lower the gauge number, the firmer the mattress will be – a gauge number of 12 means a firmer mattress than one of 14, for instance.
-A mattress could have lots of springs, which is offset by a low gauge that makes the mattress feel softer.
-Generally, manufacturers use thicker wires for lower spring counts and thinner ones for higher ones (the theory being 2 000 springs don’t have to be as supportive as 1 000).
+Another thing to consider is the gauge (the thickness of the steel), which determines how much support the mattress can offer.
+The lower the gauge number, the firmer the mattress will be – a gauge number of 12 means a firmer mattress than one of 14.
+A mattress could have many springs offset by a low gauge that makes the mattress feel softer.
+Generally, manufacturers use thicker wires for lower spring counts and thinner ones for higher ones (the theory being 2 000 springs don’t have to be as supportive as 1000).

 Your sleeping position

-In general, when choosing any kind of mattress, it’s important to be aware of how you sleep.
+In general, when choosing any mattress, it’s essential to be aware of how you sleep.
 Your sleeping position can determine the level of firmness you require.
-If you tend to sleep on your back or on your stomach, a firm mattress is more suitable because it offers the most support for the spine.
-Sleeping on the side of the body calls for a soft-to-medium firmness, which offers the desirable level of support while contouring to your body.
-Our pocket sprung mattresses can be soft-medium; medium; medium—firm; or firm in tension.
+If you tend to sleep on your back or your stomach, a firm mattress is more suitable because it offers the most support for the spine.
+Sleeping on the body’s side calls for a soft-to-medium firmness, which offers the desired level of support while contouring your body.
+Our pocket-sprung mattresses can be soft-medium, medium-firm, or firm in tension.
 Checking the production description, which indicates the level of firmness the mattress offers, can help you decide.

 The suitability of a hybrid

-Some mattresses will combine pocket springs with a layer (or layers) of memory foam or latex.
-If you suffer from any sorts of aches or pains, you may wish to opt for one of these hybrid mattresses instead.
-This may especially be the case if you tend to sleep on your side.
-The foam will cushion pressure points, such as the joints and hips, and the latex can add extra comfort and support, too.
-Temperature may also be a consideration, in which case it’s worth knowing that latex is cooler than memory foam.
+Some mattresses combine pocket springs with a layer (or layers) of memory foam or latex.
+If you suffer from any aches or pains, you may wish to opt for one of these hybrid mattresses instead.
+This may be especially true if you tend to sleep on your side.
+The foam will cushion pressure points, such as the joints and hips, and the latex can also add extra comfort and support.
+The temperature may also be considered, so it’s worth knowing that latex is cooler than memory foam.

 A final thing you may also wish to keep in mind is your budget, but you should never opt for a cheaper mattress if it doesn’t provide you with the support you need.
-Spring counts of 2 000 or more are more of a premium choice, whereas mattresses that have fewer than 1 000 springs tend to appeal to people who are on more of a budget.
+Spring counts of 2,000 or more are a premium choice, whereas mattresses with fewer than 1,000 springs tend to appeal to people on a budget.

 How to look after a pocket spring mattress

-To get the most out of a mattress, you have to take good care of it.
-Sooner or later, the springs will sag, of course, and you’ll have to replace it.
+You must take good care of a mattress to get the most out of it.
+Sooner or later, the springs will sag, and you’ll have to replace them.
 Using the tips below, you can take care of your mattress and make the time to replace it later rather than sooner:

 Don’t sit on the edges

 The sides of pocket spring mattresses are stitched to the springs.
-Sitting on the edges can cause the springs to become warped, so avoid sitting on the edge of the mattress and, if possible, putting any type of unnecessary pressure on there.
+Sitting on the edges can cause the springs to become warped, so avoid sitting on the edge of the mattress and, if possible, putting any unnecessary pressure on them.
 By the same token, don’t let your children jump up and down on the bed.
-They may be light as feathers, but it still won’t do the springs any good.
+They may be light as feathers, but they won’t do the springs any good.

 Rotate the mattress (but don’t flip it)

 It’s okay to rotate the mattress, but depending on whether your mattress is two-sided or not, it may not be appropriate to flip it.
-If it’s one sided, just rotate it.
-Although pocket spring mattresses distribute weight evenly, rotating it can still help to prevent wear and tear.
-If you’ve chosen a memory foam mattress, by the nature of the mattress’s construction you won’t need to turn it.
-Note that pocket sprung mattresses can be a little heavy, so ask for help if you wish to rotate it.
+If it’s one-sided, rotate it.
+Although pocket spring mattresses distribute weight evenly, rotating them can still help to prevent wear and tear.
+If you’ve chosen a memory foam mattress, you won’t need to turn it by the nature of the mattress’s construction.
+Note that pocket-sprung mattresses can be a little heavy, so ask for help if you wish to rotate them.

-Protect the mattress with a washable mattress protector to shield it against discolouration and marking.
-Use a brush to sweep off crumbs, hair and other dirt and debris from the mattress.
+Protect the mattress with a washable protector against discolouration and marking.
+Use a brush to sweep off crumbs, hair, and other dirt and debris from the mattress.
 Vacuum the mattress with the attachment so as not to dislodge any filings.
-Let the mattress get some air, too, by pulling back the sheets for a few hours to help keep it fresh.
-Changing the bed linen is a good time to do this is.
+Let the mattress get some air by pulling back the sheets for a few hours to help keep it fresh.
+Changing the bed linen is a good time to do this.

-Pocket spring mattress aren’t just about enjoying a touch of luxury.
-Their practical design means they’ll support your body with everything it needs, regardless of whether you sleep on your side, stomach or back and of whether you’re sharing the bed with someone or otherwise.
+The pocket spring mattress isn’t just about enjoying a touch of luxury.
+Their practical design means they’ll support your body with everything it needs, whether you sleep on your side, stomach, or back and whether you’re sharing the bed with someone or otherwise.
 They’re a superb investment in comfort for a good night’s sleep.
 Check out our selection of pocket spring mattresses and choose the one that suits you.